 Sometimes commonly called the black rose aeonium, this unique succulent produces large rosettes of reddish-black leaf segments that grow to be about 6 to 8 inches in diameter.
 As the succulent grows, it eventually develops a tunk-like stem that gives the plant the overall appearance of an otherworldly tree.
 Like most succulents, this aeonium needs full sun and well-draining soil to thrive.

 9. Clear Crystals Black Pansy (Viola x Wittrockiana ‘Clear Crystals Black’)

-Pansies are simple, yet beautifully stunning flowers in just about any bed or flower pot.
+Pansies are simple yet beautifully stunning flowers in just about any bed or flower pot.
 These, clear crystals black pansies, are even more striking with their alluring, black blossoms.
-Accented by bright-yellow and violet centers, these beauties will turn your garden into a true showstopper from early spring throughout summer.
+Accented by bright yellow and violet centers, these beauties will turn your garden into a true showstopper from early spring throughout summer.

 10. Black Charm Asiatic Lily (Lilium asiatica ‘Black Charm’)

 These Asiatic lilies are actually a cross between trumpet lilies and Asiatic lilies, and this mix produces a dazzlingly dark reddish-black, star-shaped blossom called the black charm lily.
-These lilies are perfect for growing in your garden alone or with other flowers as a contrast to more brightly colored blooms.
+These lilies are perfect for growing in your garden alone or with other flowers in contrast to more brightly colored blooms.
 They’re also perfect for a cutting garden, as they can last up to two weeks in a vase.